MattMarji/Snake-Search/README.md

 	## DOC_INDEX doc_id -> doc_url ##
 	doc_index(doc_id INTEGER PRIMARY KEY, doc_url TEXT UNIQUE, doc_url_title TEXT)

-LAB 4 IMPLEMENTATION
+PART 4 IMPLEMENTATION
 ====================

-In Lab 4, we introduce optimizations to our AWS setup.
+In part 4, we introduce optimizations to our AWS setup.
 Please refer to our writeup as to how we have optimized our infastructure.

 A Load Balancer now sits in front of two instances.